 Another scenic spot is Doi Kham Fa, inside Pha Daeng National Park and best known for being home to Thailand’s tallest limestone mountain.
 Cherry blossoms can also be seen along picturesque hiking trails, if you time it right.
 In northern Thailand, the season usually kicks off at the end of December and wraps up around early February – much earlier than in Japan or South Korea, thanks to its comparatively warmer climate.

-Singapore has embraced the fervour for cherry blossoms with its annual Sakura Matsuri festival (9-31 March 2019) at Gardens by the Bay, a 101-hectare park built on reclaimed land in central Singapore.
-The festival faithfully recreates a classic sakura landscape with more than 20 varieties of cherry blossoms on view among Japanese torii gates and traditional red bridges.
-Tea ceremonies and cultural performances such as the Suzume Odori sparrow dance add to the appeal.
+Singapore has embraced the fervour for cherry blossoms with its annual Sakura Matsuri festival (6-29 March 2020) at Gardens by the Bay, a 101-hectare park built on reclaimed land in central Singapore.
+The festival faithfully recreates a classic sakura landscape with more than 20 varieties of cherry blossoms on view among Japanese torii gates and traditional Gassho houses.
+Tea ceremonies and cultural performances add to the appeal.
 The final weekend ups the ante with a dedicated Anime Garden and a cosplay singles’ competition.

 In recent years, there have also been some intriguing sightings of Singapore’s very own ‘cherry blossom.’
 The flowering Tabebuia rosea, or rosy trumpet tree, shares a similar appearance to Japan’s sakura and has been photographed across the city including along the Central Expressway and the Singapore River.